Missouri Court Records

 - The accused neither holds a commercial driver's license nor was he driving a commercial vehicle at the time of the arrest.

-An arrest record will only be eligible for expungement under this section if there is no pending civil action in relation to the arrest or other documents to be expunged.
+Note: Under this section, an arrest record will only be eligible for expungement if there is no pending civil action in relation to the arrest or other documents to be expunged.

-- Any class A felony offense (first and secondary murder, rape);
+Any class A felony offense (first- and second-degree murder, rape);

 - Any dangerous felony as defined in section 556.061 (arson, attempted rape, forcible sodomy)